LP Recharge: Game story

 The game allows player to become a hero to save the world from the hybrids.
 LP Recharge takes place in a not-too-distant future where humans have depleted all natural resources on the planet.
 Society and what little energy stores remain have been seized control of by machines and an elite minority.
 Players join cooperatively to battle their captors and recharge the world with clean, sustainable energy.
 LP Recharge will be made available to play through Facebook (as long as the user has the Unity Web Player plugin installed).

 Energy poverty and sustainable energy are critically important to co-developer Linkin Park.
 Launched in 2005, their non-profit charity organization Music for Relief provides aid to people affected by natural disasters and supports environmental and clean energy projects.
-Music for Relief’s current environmental program, Power the World, was created to bring attention to the 1.3 billion people worldwide whose lack of electricity compromises their health, safety, education, and livelihoods.
+Music for Relief's current environmental program, Power the World, was created to bring attention to the 1.3 billion people worldwide whose lack of electricity compromises their health, safety, education, and livelihoods.
 The social game LP Recharge brings attention to energy poverty and clean energy solutions.

 Music

-The game featured music given by the band.
-But there was no official soundtrack released in promotion of the game, like the soundtrack of 8-Bit Rebellion!
+The game featured music given by the band, although no official soundtrack was released in promotion of the game (just like what happened with the 8-Bit Rebellion! soundtrack).
 The music featured in the game was based on the themes of various songs by the band, and some from Recharged.